chinrichsen/tech-tools-refresher-for-career-break/README.md

 This repository is for people who:

-- Have used Python before and remember the basics, but no longer feel fast or natural with the language.
+- Have used tools like Python, SQL, spreadsheets, or BI platforms before, but no longer feel fast or natural with them.
-- Have used Pandas before, but feel they have forgotten the syntax, the idioms, or the workflow.
-- Are preparing for analytics, BI, operations, data, or adjacent interviews and want practical repetition.
+- Are preparing for analytics, BI, data, engineering, or adjacent interviews and want practical repetition.
 - Need a realistic structure that fits around family, caregiving, recovery, or other responsibilities.
 - Want to create a public record of skill rebuilding through GitHub and LinkedIn.

 This repository is **not** primarily intended as a beginner‑from‑zero course.
-The audience is someone who has already seen lists, loops, functions, DataFrames, missing values, `groupby` operations, and joins before, but needs guided repetition and confidence rebuilding.
+The audience is someone who has already written code or built dashboards before, but needs guided repetition and confidence rebuilding.

 ---